GetCommunity/strapi-blocks-solid-renderer/README.md

 # Strapi Blocks SolidJS Renderer

+This is a SolidJS implementation of the [Strapi Blocks Renderer](https://github.com/strapi/blocks-react-renderer).

 Easily render the content of Strapi's new Blocks rich text editor in your SolidJS frontend.

 ## Installation